satellite-image-deep-learning/techniques/README.md

 * [SCAttNet](https://github.com/lehaifeng/SCAttNet) -> Semantic Segmentation Network with Spatial and Channel Attention Mechanism
 * [laika](https://github.com/datasciencecampus/laika) -> The goal of this repo is to research potential sources of satellite image data and to implement various algorithms for satellite image segmentation
 * [PEARL](https://www.landcover.io/) -> a human-in-the-loop AI tool to drastically reduce the time required to produce an accurate Land Use/Land Cover (LULC) map, [blog post](http://devseed.com/blog/2021-05-17-pearl-ai-land-cover), uses Microsoft Planetary Computer and ML models run locally in the browser
+* [unetseg](https://github.com/dymaxionlabs/unetseg) -> A set of classes and CLI tools for training a semantic segmentation model based on the U-Net architecture, using Tensorflow and Keras.
+This implementation is tuned specifically for satellite imagery and other geospatial raster data.

 ### Semantic segmentation - multiclass classification
 * [Land Cover Classification with U-Net](https://baratam-tarunkumar.medium.com/land-cover-classification-with-u-net-aa618ea64a1b) -> Satellite Image Multi-Class Semantic Segmentation Task with PyTorch Implementation of U-Net